 The digital skills of the future are developed with the help of programming and robotics

-Digital trainer Jukka Lehtoranta Islacat from Edu Oy told us what we can learn with the help of programming and robotics.
+Digital trainer Jukka Lehtoranta From Islacat Edu Oy kseparated what all we can learn with the help of programming and robotics.

-- We are living through a historical turning point, an era of digitalization, which is changing our world very widely.
+- We are living at a historical turning point, the age of digitalization, which is changing our world very widely.
 What is interesting in the era of digitalization is especially what kind of opportunities it opens up and what kind of skills we can learn and replace with the help of digitalization, Lehtoranta said.

 Persistence is rewarded